What Independent Prison Monitors are and what they do

 - At least 18 years old?

-- I have been resident in the UK for the last 3 years?
+- Have been resident in the UK for the last 3 years and there are no restrictions on your residence in the UK?

 If the answers are yes, please see information below.